More money for wetlands ....

 Look for the sign on the windows of participating businesses.

-Participating businesses (as at May 1st): Greengrocer Cafe, Century 21, Toyworld, 9000 Hair Centre, Something Special, Goulburn Club.
+Participating businesses (as at August 1st): Greengrocer Cafe, Century 21, Toyworld, 9000 Hair Centre, Something Special, Goulburn Club, Goulburn Water.

 If you are a business in the CBD and want to join in this great initiative, email us.